quchen/articles/fix.md

 The `fix` function
 ==================

 The fundamental property of a recursive function is that it can call (refer to) itself.
 For example,

 ```haskell
 factorial n | n <= 0    = 1
             | otherwise = n * factorial (n-1)
 ```

-But what if the function does not have a name (that is known within its body), i.e. the name `factorial` is not known on the right hand side?
+But what if the function does not have a name (that is known within its body), i .e. the name `factorial` is not known on the right hand side?
 Well, this is what `fix` is for.
 It's a function with peculiar type and implementation,

 ```haskell
 fix :: (a -> a) -> a